Union-Chat/API/README.md

 ## Installation

  - `git clone https://github.com/Union-Chat/Union-Server` - Download Union-Server
- - `yarn run setup` - Build the server & the UI, setup the database<br>
+ - `yarn run getui` - Downloads and builds `union-react`
-During this step, the installer will ask you the credentials for administrator account.
-By default, it'll be `root` and `root` but you can change is as you want.
-Discriminator will always be `0001`
- - Create a Configuration.json with your custom settings
+ - Create a config.json with your custom settings (See `config.example.json`)
  - `yarn run start` - Start the app!

+During the 1st startup you'll be prompted to set credentials for the root user.
+This user will always have #0001 as discriminator and will have administrator permissions on the Union instance.
+Don't loose credentials you'll set there!

 ## Updating

+ - Stop Union
  - `git pull` - Download the latest Union-Server
- - `yarn run setup` - Re-build everything (**Will keep your database safe** and update it)
+ - `yarn run getui` - Updates the UI
- - Check if there is no new fields in Configuration.json
+ - Check if there is no new fields/moved fields in config.json
- - `yarn run start` - Start the app!
+ - `yarn run start` - Start the app

+*Note*: You can just run `yarn run getui` if you just want to update union-react.
+No restart should be required.